benedictpaten/pysqg/doc/tutorial.rst

 -------------

-To construct the containing SQG object we start by importing the ``Sqg`` class and creating an instance:
+To construct the containing SQG object we start by importing the ``Sqg`` class and creating an instance of the class:

 >>> from pysqg.sqg import Sqg
 >>> sqg = Sqg(includes=[ "ungappedOverlapGraph" ], \
 ... sharedVariables={ "Created":"Assemblathon File Format Working Group using \
 Richard Durbin's example", "Date":"24/11/2011"})

-Both arguments passed to the Sqg constructor are optional.
+Both arguments passed to the ``Sqg`` constructor are optional.

 The ``includes=[ "ungappedOverlapGraph" ]`` argument takes a list of graph *types*.
 Like in the C programming
-language they are used to load pre-existing jsonSqg files that contain existing graph definitions.
+language they are used to load pre-existing SQG files that contain definitions of graph types.
-For a full list of these graphs see the next chapter.
+For a full list of these graphs see the following chapters.
+In this case we use the *ungappedOverlapGraph* type, which defines an appropriate graph type for this example.

 The *sharedVariables* argument is simply a python dictionary object (hash) used to describe properties of the graph.
+Here we have simply added date and creation attributes.

 The ArrayList Class
 -------------------